monomonedula/gopdd/README.md

    help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --source value, -s value                                 Source directory to parse ('.' by default) (default: ".")
+   --source value, -s value                                 Source directory to parse (default: ".")
    --file value, -f value                                   File to save JSON output into --verbose, -v                                            Enable verbose mode (a lot of logging) (default: false) --skip-gitignore                                         Don't look into .gitignore for excludes (default: false)